Leslie Gordon, E-RYT-500

 Travel has always been a huge part of my life, and I have seen many beautiful places in the world.
 Now that I can travel to new places near and far on yoga retreats, I feel like travel has taken on a new purpose.
 Practicing under the stars in Costa Rica or overlooking rolling hills in Italy and Northern California has enriched my life in a whole new way.
 It is profoundly moving to be immersed in the natural world, breathing with the breath of the jungle or the hills or the ocean, wherever we happen to be.

 I have formerly served as the Director of Yoga Programs at the Enlightened Way Wellness Center in Tariffville, CT and the Yoga Director at the InnerSpace Yoga and Pilates Studio in Avon, CT, and co-founded the Be.Yoga Yoga Studio in Avon, CT.
 My journey has led me currently to my new home in a Wellness Center, Chi Healing Center in Canton, CT.
+I am also currently serving as the staff yoga teacher at FerryLaw in New Britain, teaching yoga and mindfulness techniques to the injured and stressed clients of the firm.

 At home, you might find me with a book, out in the garden, tracking wildflowers and wild edibles, crafting with friends, listening to good music of all genres…Oh…and I love a good joke and appreciate a fun sense of humor.
 Lighten up!